letmebefree/zonetradingmanual/auto-trading-parameters.md

 **Timeframe for placing trades:**

-Only zones from this time frame will be eligible for creating new limit orders when retested
+Only zones from the specified time frame will be eligible for creating new limit orders when retested

 **Target type for orders:**